3 Easy Ways to Make a Boring Pot of Rice Taste Amazing

 Making a pot of rice to serve with dinner is nearly automatic.
-But plain rice day after day can get, well, a little boring, don't you think?
-Here are three tricks I use to give my everyday rice a little extra oomph in the flavor department.
+But plain rice day after day can get, well, a little boring, don’t you think?
+There are three tricks to give rice a little extra oomph in the flavor department.
+Here are tips and tricks to make keep rice flavorful.

 1. Toast the grains.